 I love how much Second Life has evolved and changed over the years and I’m looking forward to seeing even more updates and changes in the coming years.
 I’ll continue to add to my Second Life Fashion Over the Years flickr album whenever I feel a picture I took belongs in there.
 I hope you enjoyed this walk down memory lane.
 Feel free to share some of your favorite pictures of items from previous years in the comments of this post.

-Here is a slideshow of my Second Life Fashion Over the Years flickr album:
+Use the arrows to see all the images in my Second Life Fashion Over the Years flickr album: